 Heather Lynch

 Culture is like the fabric of a family, woven together through shared experiences, traditions, and values.
-However, for many young black women like myself, their cultural fabric has been corrupted by the media, which has become a dominant force in shaping their worldview.
-From early cinema to modern-day social media, black people are constantly bombarded with images of tragedy, violence, and oppression.
-While it is essential to highlight the struggles in the African American experience, an excess of this can be counterproductive.
+However, for many young Black women like myself, their cultural fabric has been corrupted by the media, which has become a dominant force in shaping their worldview.
+From early cinema to modern-day social media, Black people are constantly bombarded with images of tragedy, violence, and oppression.
+While it is important to highlight the struggles in the African American experience, an excess of this can be counterproductive.
 It can create a distorted image of one’s sense of self and their place in the world and often limit their foreseen potential.
-This is why it is crucial to challenge the harmful narratives perpetuated by the media and instead showcase the beauty of blackness in all its forms.
-In this, I wish to transport the viewers out of this tragic reality and into another realm.
-One free of the collective entrapment in white mythologies, where their wildest dreams and desires are tangible.
+This is why it is crucial to challenge the harmful narratives that are perpetuated by the media and instead showcase the beauty of Blackness in all its forms.
+In this body of work, I wish to transport the viewers out of this tragic reality and into another realm that is free of the collective entrapment in White mythologies, and where their wildest dreams and desires are tangible.

-The combination of tulle and cowrie shells in the images creates a powerful and evocative symbol of maternal connection and femininity.
-Cowrie shells have been long associated with fertility, femininity, and protection in many cultures, while tulle acts as a representation of the womb, suggesting that the subjects are being protected and nurtured in a safe and sacred space.
-Using this layered symbol, I invite viewers to contemplate the importance of taking action in their own lives and communities to protect, honor, and empower black women and create a new cultural fabric that empowers them to embrace their unique identities and see themselves as the powerful and beautiful beings that they truly are.
+The combination of tulle and cowrie shells in the images are used to create powerful and evocative symbols of maternal connection and femininity.
+Cowrie shells, which have long been associated with fertility, femininity, and protection in many cultures, are used to complement the idea of the tulle with soft and translucent qualities as a representation of the womb.
+This is meant to suggest that the subjects are being protected and nurtured in a safe and sacred space.
+Using these layered symbols, I invite viewers to contemplate the importance of taking action in their own lives and communities to protect and empower Black women.
+By creating this body of work, I seek to honor Black women and create a new cultural fabric that empowers them to embrace their unique identities and allows them to see themselves as the powerful and beautiful beings that they truly are.
+By doing so, we can ensure that the next generation of Black women are equipped with the knowledge and strength to thrive in a world that too often seeks to hold them back.
+This work can serve as a source of inspiration and motivation for young women who may be struggling to find their place in a world that too often diminishes the value of Blackness.

 ︎